Fleet logo

 An icon indicating that this section has important information

-When wiping and re-installing the operating system (OS) for a host, also delete it from Fleet before you re-enroll it.
-If you re-enroll without deleting, a new disk encryption key won’t be escrowed.
+Important When wiping and re-installing the operating system (OS) on a host, delete the host from Fleet before you re-enroll it.
+If you re-enroll without deleting, Fleet won't escrow a new disk encryption key.

 Unlock a host